-Microsoft is already firmly involved in the world of AR with HoloLens, but its VR headsets, which have been dubbed Windows Mixed Reality, are set to arrive on the scene soon.
+Microsoft is already firmly involved in the world of AR with HoloLens, but its VR headsets, which it dubs Windows Mixed Reality, are set to arrive on the scene soon.

-One of the goals of Mixed Reality is to bring "powerful and affordable VR" to people.
+One of the goals of Mixed Reality is to bring "powerful and affordable VR" to the masses.
 But, at the same time, Microsoft is aiming to make Mixed Reality stand out from efforts from Oculus, HTC and PlayStation.

 Read next: Best VR headsets 2017

 As we inch toward the public debut of Windows Mixed Reality in holiday 2017, Microsoft and its partners are slowly but surely dropping tidbits of information for us to consume.
 That can make it a little hard to keep up with what's happening, who's involved, as well as the latest price points, release date, specs and design decisions.